mjnaderi/Photon/README.md

 Photon
 ======

-Organize your photos and videos by date in folders.
+Photon is a simple command line program for organizing digital photos and videos in folders, and putting all photos and videos from different cameras in one organized folder.
+It extracts date and time of photos and videos (from filename, or image attributes, or file modification time) and classifies them in folders.

-Photon is a simple command line tool for organizing photos and videos in folders, and putting all photos and videos taken with different cameras in one organized folder.
-It extracts date and time of photos and videos (from filename, or image attributes, or file modification time) and classifies them in folders (one folder for each month).
+You can specifiy how to organize photos using `--pattern` flag.
+By default, Photon uses `{y}/{m} - {M}/{original_name}` pattern.

-Photon organizes this:
+Suppose that we have this directory structure:

     new_photos/
     ├── 2014-12-17-224924.jpg